Moloch: Masoretic Text

+The word Moloch (מלך) occurs eight times in the Masoretic Text, the standard Hebrew text of the Bible.
+Five of these are in Leviticus, with one in 1 Kings, one in 2 Kings and another in The Book of Jeremiah.
+Seven instances include the Hebrew definite article ha- ('the') or have a prepositional form indicating the presence of the definite article.
 All of these texts condemn Israelites who engage in practices associated with Moloch, and most associate Moloch with the use of children as offerings.
-The activity of causing children "to pass over the fire" is mentioned, without reference to Moloch, in numerous other verses of the bible, such as in Deuteronomy (Deuteronomy 12:31, 18:10), 2 Kings (2 Kings 16:3; 17:17; 17:31; 21:6), 2 Chronicles (2 Chronicles 28:3; 33:6), the Book of Jeremiah (Jeremiah 7:31, 19:5) and the Book of Ezekiel (Ezekiel 16:21; 20:26, 31; 23:37).

 Leviticus repeatedly forbids the practice of offering children to Moloch:

 The majority of the Leviticus references come from a single passage of four lines:

+In 1 Kings, Solomon is portrayed as introducing the cult of Moloch to Jerusalem:

+This is the sole instance of the name Moloch occurring without the definite article in the Masoretic text: it may offer a historical origin of the Moloch cult in the Bible, or it may be a mistake for Milcom, the Ammonite god (thus the reading in some manuscripts of the Septuagint).

 In 2 Kings, Moloch is associated with the tophet in the valley of Gehenna when it is destroyed by king Josiah:

+The same activity of causing children "to pass over the fire" is mentioned, without reference to Moloch, in numerous other verses of the Bible, such as in Deuteronomy (Deuteronomy 12:31, 18:10), 2 Kings (2 Kings 16:3; 17:17; 17:31; 21:6), 2 Chronicles (2 Chronicles 28:3; 33:6), the Book of Jeremiah (Jeremiah 7:31, 19:5) and the Book of Ezekiel (Ezekiel 16:21; 20:26, 31; 23:37).

 Lastly, the prophet Jeremiah condemns practices associated with Moloch as showing infidelity to Yahweh:

 Given the name's similarity to the Hebrew word melek "king", scholars have also searched the Masoretic text to find instances of melek that may be mistakes for Moloch.
 Most scholars consider only one instance as likely a mistake, in Isaiah: